- Start, finish and post race festivities take place at The Sullivan at Rock Hill – 283 Rock Hill Drive, Rock Hill, NY. Google Map

 After The Race

-- Lunch offered by The Outback of Middletown.
+- Lunch by The Outback of Middletown offered to Participants ONLY while quantities last.
+We try to feed everyone, but if we run out, please be understanding.
 If you have special dietary needs or preferences, please plan accordingly.

 - Massage offered by Tony Trujillo.